Salesforce · AI & Data Cloud Negotiations

 7

+Seek bundled value (watch the fine print).
 Salesforce may include AI add-ons "for free" or at a steep discount as part of a larger commitment.
 Clarify what "free" means: for how long?
 With what usage cap?
-Get it in writing that it's included for the entire term at no additional cost up to a specified usage level — and that level should be generous.
-Evaluate whether you'd pay for it when the free period ends.
+Get it in writing that it is included for the entire term at no additional cost up to a specified usage level.
+Evaluate whether you would pay for it when the free period ends.

 Real-World Pricing Example